gfiorentino/piffero/README.md

 ## Javascirpt

-Piffero is easy to use you only need to call the method findByPat(:inputStream, :jsonpat);
+Piffero is easy to use you only need to call the method findByPat(:inputStream, :jsonpath);
 ```js
 const piffero = require('piffero');
 const fs = require('fs');